twitter/nodes/README.md

 ### Creating a Node

-The most common way to create a node is as follows:
+If your node has a fixed number of dependencies, the most common way to create a Node is as follows:

 ```java
 // A node that produces an integer as output